In this article:

-If you use Windows Installer to deploy the solution, you must add the prefix [file:///](file:///) to the manifest path.
+“If you use Windows Installer to deploy the solution, you must add the prefix [file:///](file:///) to the manifest path.
 You must also append the string |vstolocal (that is, the pipe character | followed by vstolocal) to the end of this path.
 This ensures that your solution is loaded from the installation folder, rather than the ClickOnce cache.
-For more information, see Deploy an Office solution by using Windows Installer.
-Note: When you build a VSTO Add-in on the development computer, Visual Studio automatically appends the |vstolocal string to this registry entry.
+For more information, see Deploy an Office solution by using Windows Installer.”
+(Microsoft)

-Our PowerPoint addin is a VSTO installed application.
+Our PowerPoint add in is a VSTO installed application.
 PowerPoint loads our VSTO manifest from the file:// URI scheme.